If you’ve ever searched online for concerts around Baton Rouge, you’ve probably stumbled across Red Stick Music.

 “The music scene is kind of blowing up right now,” Christopher told 225 in July.
 “Musicians are ready to be in front of people instead of in front of their cameras.”

-While large events such as Live After Five announced cancellations in August, there have so far still been plenty of smaller shows for the website to direct music fans to.
+While large events such as Live After Five announced cancellations in August, there have still been plenty of smaller shows for the website to direct music fans to.

 This article was originally published in the September 2021 issue of 225 magazine.